-SEC-010: Radiation Protection during PregnancyDate: 08/01/2005 Status: Final
+SEC-010: Radiation Worker Protection during PregnancyDate: 08/01/2005 Status: Final

-Declared Pregnant Woman:
+Declared Pregnant Worker:

-A woman who has voluntarily informed the licensee, in writing, of her pregnancy and the estimated date of conception.
+A woman who has voluntarily informed the licensee, in writing, of the pregnancy and the estimated date of conception.
 The declaration remains in effect until the declared pregnant woman withdraws the declaration in writing or is no longer pregnant.